 Step 7: Track Actual Spending

 Do a quick weekly check-in—it’s basically a 2-minute chat with your budget.
 Pop your actual costs into the “Actual Amount” columns and compare with your plan.
-This keeps your future budgets sharp and surprise-free.
+It keeps future budgets sharp and your zero-based plan honest—no guesswork.
+For long-term consistency, build budgeting habits that stick.

 Free Zero Budget Spreadsheet Templates